Welcome to Carnets de route

 • 911: For immediate emergency assistance (police, ambulance, fire department, etc.).

 • Hospital emergency rooms: Go to the emergency room of the hospital of your choice.
-Waits can be very long for less urgent problems (for example, urinary tract infections).
+If the situation is serious, you will be seen quickly.
+Waits can be very long for less urgent problems.
 List of hospitals in Québec: Hôpitaux – Trouver un centre hospitalier (CH) – Index Santé [in French].

 All of these services are available 24 hours a day, 7 days a week.